 Speaking from my own observations and experiences in various cooperative spaces and at The Flaming Eggplant Cafe, here are 10 things I’ve learned about co-ops and social justice:

 1. Intentions Are Everything, But So Are Actions.

-No model works the best.
+No one model works the best.
 No collectivist idea works the best.
-One size does not fit all - cooperatives may have similar structures but they are inherently different because of their community, location and values.
+One size does not fit all.
+Cooperatives are built to meet the needs of their community in whatever context they exist; some may have similar structures but they are inherently different because of their community, location, and values.
 For example, CECOSESOLA in Venezuela is a very large network of cooperatives with ferias, or markets, serving around 55,000 families.
 Their model has been copied in other countries but a key reason that they fail is simply a difference in culture.
-Same as with business models, It’s important that in individuals, we really value various perspectives and opinions as it breathes creative discussion and divergent thinking within these cooperative spaces - and creativity is the core of adaptability that sustains cooperatives and their work.
+Same as with business models.
+It’s important that as individuals, we really value various perspectives and opinions as it breathes creative discussion and divergent thinking within these cooperative spaces - and creativity is the core of adaptability that sustains cooperatives and their work.

 3. Maybe Actually Step Back.

 Progress doesn't always come in the external forms that we're used to, like direct action, continued assistance nor material building (for example, crowdfunding or reposting of updates or consistent volunteering).
 Sometimes progress for the movement and our work is internal; it's us taking a step back when necessary.
 Sometimes progress for the movement and our work can be within us, stepping back when it’s necessary.